vaidehi8913/MurderousTCS/book/src/implementation-to-do.md

         colors, and check out what the site looks like!

-    Bug fix: Margins
-        I don't think the top and bottom margins between content components is working the
-        way I expected it to...
-We should look into this.

-        This might be easier to fix one we implement debug mode.

     Bug fix: Lavender
         The word lavender is misspelled consistently
         in chapter 1 oops